radhack/simple-php-shopping/README.md

 ## Why I picked this language/framework

-I'm most familiar with PHP, and from an ease-of-use perspective, I love that I can break in and out of PHP and HTML/javascript on the fly, and I don't typically have to worry about types - PHP does a pretty great job most of the time inferring the type
+I'm most familiar with PHP, and from an ease-of-use perspective, I love that I can break in and out of PHP and HTML/javascript on the fly, and I don't typically have to worry about types - PHP does a pretty great job most of the time inferring the type for me.

 ## How might I extend this if I wanted a more robust instance of this application